ANAS Central Library of Science: Collections

 The library's collections include works in Azerbaijani language, works in Russian, and works in eastern languages.
 Georg Hazai's private collection of works in Turkish is housed in the library.
 Other private collections at the library include those of Y. E. Bertels, Y. A. Belyayev, B. N. Zaxoder, Zahid Huseynzade and gifts of Niyazi and others.
 There are also books and journals in Western European languages.

 The rare book collection is noted for the personal collection of the numismatic scholar, Y. A. Pakhomov and the copies of encyclopaedia sets from many nations.
 The library holds periodicals and dissertations in hard and electronic copies.
 Other entities such as the Azerbaijan Society of Petroleum Geologists, the Nakhchivan section of ANAS, and the National History Museum also keep collections in the library.

 Library spaces

 The library has fourteen reading rooms of various sizes catering for 1,000 visitors, spread through the floors of the library.
 The Academicians' Hall is a special work area for members of the Academy of Sciences.
 The Dissertation Hall provides a space for presentation and discussion of papers and proposals, especially those directed to the innovation department of the ANAS.
-The Zəkalı Discussion Room is a space for discussion amongst board members, experts, designers, and working groups with technological fittings to assist them.
+The Zəkalı Discussion Room is a space for discussion among board members, experts, designers, and working groups with technological fittings to assist them.
 The Conference Hall caters for national and international events, meetings with scientists and writers, anniversaries, conferences, and presentations.